MikeMNelhams/SpermTracking/Scripts/FinalResult/ReadMe.md

 Latest version
 ============
 The latest version for the tracking algorithm is ```tracking_algorithm48.py```.
+Running ```python run_main(algorithm, cover='cover', tp='tp')``` will write a .json file of the exact format of video detections for a given TP and cover.

 Test files
 -----
 There are test files for verififying the functions work for all the data.
-There is a plot and no-plot to verify plotting works.
+There is a plot version to verify plotting works.

 ## Motility Calculations
 The file: